-Usually I figure out what to do with a piece of furniture after it has sat around my shop for a while.
-But not this one!
+Usually, I figure out what to do with a piece of furniture after it has sat around my shop for a while, but not this one!

-Supplies for the Green Modern Dresser Makeover:
+Supplies Used for Green Painted Modern Dresser

 - Old Vintage Dresser